digitalyoshixi/zettelkasten/content/IT/Certificate Authority.md

   - security
 aliases:
   - CA
+  - Root CA
 ---
 A server that issues [[Digital Certificate]].
 A self-hosted CA is responsible for creating the certificates for all devices in the network, including itself which would have a [[Self-Signed Certificate]].
 Acts as a [[Root of Trust]].
+Can have [[Subordinate Certificate Authority|Intermediate CA]] handle certificates for different protocols.
 # TLS Certificate Authorities
 For [[TLS Certificate|TLS Certificates]], group of organizations that issue include:
 - Verisign